the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 The `?` allows you to access properties of objects with a safety check.
 Whenever this property isn't there, the dot notation won't go any further to access deeper nested properties.
 So if `data` is not there, it won't continue accessing `users` anymore and instead assign `undefined` to `firstName`.

-Optional chaining makes your life as a developer easier, because you don't need to fill your codebase with if-else statements to access deeply nested objects.
+In conclusion, optional chaining makes your life as a developer easier, because you don't need to fill your codebase with if-else statements to access deeply nested objects.
 Instead, you can use optional chaining with `?` after every property to apply this kind of safety check instead.

 ### Exercises: